senchalabs/jQTouch/README.md

 ### Commands

-#### `grunt full`
+#### `grunt` (default)

 Will create a build of jQTouch in the `build/` directory, compiling any theme files and updating with source from the Zepto submodule.
 This must be run to preview jQTouch.

+#### 'grunt build`

+This task is used only for iterative development.
+It does not update submodule, nor clean the build.
+(The `default` grunt task must be called once before `watch`.)

 #### `grunt watch`

-Will create the same build as above, but will continue to watch for file changes to theme and source files, compiling/copying them into build every time you save.
+Will create the same build as `grunt build`, but will continue to watch for file changes to theme and source files, compiling/copying them into build every time you save.
 If you have a livereload browser extension installed and enabled, the page will update live after every change.
+(The `default` grunt task must be called once before `watch`.)

 #### `grunt compass`

 Only build the theme files.
 Typically, you'll want to use `grunt watch` for developing a custom theme.
+(The `default` grunt task must be called once before `watch`.)

-#### `grunt test`
+#### `grunt test` (The `default` grunt task must be called once before `watch`.)

 Run our test suite.